Oversmoothing, Oversquashing, Heterophily, Long-Range, and more: Demystifying Common Beliefs in Graph Machine Learning: Homophily-Heterophily and the Role of the Task

 \subsection{Belief: Homophily is Good, Heterophily is Bad}

 A recurrent narrative in the literature is that the message-passing mechanism of DGNs is particularly suited for homophilic graphs, whereas it is unfit for heterophilic graphs.
 The apparent motivation is that, in homophilic graphs, all you need to do to solve a node classification task is to look at similar neighbors, and a local message-passing strategy implements just the right inductive bias.
 This is in contrast to a class-heterophilic graph, where there exist neighboring nodes of a different class that might make it harder for message-passing to isolate the ``relevant information'', intended as neighbors of the same class.
-Such a belief is supported by empirical evidence on a rather restricted set of benchmarks \cite{citeseer_cora,pubmed,pei_geomgcn_2020} with varying levels of homophily/heterophily.
+Such a belief is supported by empirical evidence on a rather restricted set of benchmarks~\citep{citeseer_cora,pubmed,pei_geomgcn_2020} with varying levels of homophily/heterophily.

-Researchers already tried to challenge these considerations in the past \cite{ma_homophily_2022,errica_class_2023,luan_graph_2023,platonov_critical_2023,wang_understanding_2024}.
-Consider Figure \ref{fig:hetero-counterexamples} (left), where a bipartite graph with identical node features is fully class-heterophilic.
+Researchers already tried to challenge these considerations in the past~\citep{ma_homophily_2022,errica_class_2023,luan_graph_2023,platonov_critical_2023,wang_understanding_2024}.
+Consider Figure~\ref{fig:hetero-counterexamples} (left), where a bipartite graph with identical node features is fully class-heterophilic.
 If we apply a single sum-based graph convolution, the nodes can be perfectly classified as the resulting embeddings depend on the incoming degree.
 Therefore, \textbf{there exist heterophilic graphs where a DGN can achieve perfect classification}.

-On the contrary, Figure \ref{fig:hetero-counterexamples} (right) depicts a highly class-homophilic graph, where nodes belong to one of two classes if they are at a distance greater or lower than five from a given node $s$.
+On the contrary, Figure~\ref{fig:hetero-counterexamples} (right) depicts a highly class-homophilic graph, where nodes belong to one of two classes if they are at a distance greater or lower than five from a given node $s$.
 In this case, the information on the nodes does not even matter; if we were to follow the above belief, we would be encouraged to use a few layers of message-passing, and as a result \textbf{we could never solve the task perfectly}.
+These considerations have motivated the definition of new metrics that put homophily and heterophily in relation with performance under certain assumptions, for instance in \citet{ma_homophily_2022}.